Matthew-Burfield/questionaire-server/README.md

 22-Feb - Yesterday got the server working properly with typescript and using the local docker database.
 Frontend now links up too with query and mutations
 23 Feb - Spent some time this morning trying to set up a sql server that I can link the production env to 24 Feb - Didn't actually do anything today but want to keep the streak alive!
+25 Feb - Another long day today which meant I couldn't make any updates.
+Should be back into the swing of things tomorrow.